 3. Find ways to create your child’s favorite foods using gluten free ingredients.
 One of my favorite resources for this is pinterest.
 You can check out my board with gluten free recipes for some ideas.
 There are very few foods that cannot be made in a gluten free version if you try hard enough and if you know what you are doing.

 4. Put your entire family on a gluten free diet if possible.
 This is especially important during the first month of two of the gluten free diet for children.
 It is also crucial that you stick to it while at home.
 When eating out or at school or away from home, you can usually implement a gluten free diet for children only with that child.
 However, at home it is easier to cook one meal and to just have the entire family eat the same things.

 5. Focus on making the bulk of your diet include foods that are naturally gluten free such as brown rice, quinoa, eggs, vegetables, fruits and meats.

 6. Meal plan ahead of time.
 I have a video and blog post on how to do this.
 How to Create a Gluten Free Shopping List

 7. Get the help of your extended family and any friends, neighbors or anyone else you know who has implemented a gluten free diet with a child.
 If you aren’t sure, who has already done this ask around.
 In today’s age with Facebook it makes it easy to find those who already have experience in doing what you are doing.

 8. Know that doing a gluten free diet for children is a process and that it will be tough at first but it will get easier over time.

 Want help?
 Schedule your free wellness consultation and let’s chat about it.Did this help you?
-If so, I would greatly appreciate a comment and a share on Facebook, twitter, linkedin, or pinterest.
+If so, I would greatly appreciate a share on Facebook, twitter, linkedin, or pinterest.